-When you first have your new little bundle of joy the emotions are overwhelming and every second is precious.
-What also comes with that sweet face is a nice bundle of expenses, some necessary, and some not.
+When you first have your newborn the emotions are overwhelming and every second is precious.
+What also comes with that sweet baby is a nice bundle of expenses, some necessary, and some not.

 There are affiliate links below, they cost you nothing help support This Crafty Home!

 1. Pick the right time of day for lighting for a baby photo shoot at home.